Laurence Fox: Broadcasting

 From November 2022, Fox presented a regular Friday night slot on GB News.

 In September 2023, during an appearance on Dan Wootton's GB News show, Fox said of journalist Ava Evans: "Show me a single self-respecting man that would like to climb into bed with that woman ever [...]
 That little woman has been fed, spoon-fed oppression day after day after day."
 He concluded by saying: "Who'd want to shag that?"
 Fox and Wootton, along with Calvin Robinson, were suspended by the channel.
 Fox released on Twitter an apparent private message exchange with Wootton in which he had reacted approvingly to what Fox had said.
 In early October 2023, GB News confirmed that, following its investigation, it had terminated the contracts of Fox and Robinson.
 Ofcom, the government's broadcasting regulatory body, opened an investigation into the incident.
 Ofcom announced that the incident was the most complained-about broadcast on British television in 2023, with the regulator receiving 8,867 complaints.
 On 4 March 2024 Ofcom ruled that Fox's "misogynistic" comments broke broadcasting rules and "were degrading and demeaning both to [her] and women generally".

-Personal views
+Views

 Diversity in acting

 In 2016, Fox criticised Julie Walters and Christopher Eccleston for speaking about a lack of working-class voices in acting.
 He said: "I think people should keep pretty quiet about stuff like that especially given the money they earn.
 It's not completely true either.
 And didn't Julie Walters get paid 400 grand using taxpayers' money to do something recently?
 She's a really sweet woman but, please, shut up."

 In 2020, Fox told James Delingpole in a podcast: "The most annoying thing is the minute a black actor — it's the same with working-class actors — the minute they've got five million quid in the bank, every interview they do is about how racism is rampant and rife in the industry."